Aversiste/crlserver/README.md

 crlserver
 =========

-crlserver is roguelike server in the spirit of dgamelaunch, but it manages users logins and scores for far more than just nethack.
+crlserver is a roguelike server in the spirit of dgamelaunch, but it manages users logins and scores for far more than just nethack.

 It uses a little configuration file to launch the games, so you can